FEMA Fire Management Assistance Declaration – Nevada Spring Valley Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Maine to supplement state, tribal and local recovery efforts in the areas affected by a severe storm and flooding on June 29, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Montana to supplement state, tribal and local recovery efforts in areas affected by the Horse Gulch Fire on July 9, 2024.
+The following counties have been approved for assistance:

 Public Assistance: